 Campaign communications first and foremost should represent the university brand through clear and consistent use of the logo, colors, font, open frame and other considerations.
-In addition, campaign communications should make appropriate use of the campaign graphic identifier, which allows audiences to immediately recognize them.
+In addition, campaign communications should make appropriate use of the campaign graphic identifier (available for download at case.webdamdb.com), which allows audiences to immediately recognize them.

 Maintaining the integrity of the graphic identifier is key to establishing a consistent and reputable look across all campaign communications.
 It must be presented in a clear and legible manner and not be altered in any way.